 What does the Bible say about the role of a mother?
 To learn more about being a godly mother, check out these 10 characteristics of a good mother according to the Bible.

-Your life may feel like it’s chaotic, overwhelming, and impossible to navigate, but God’s truth reminds us that He is the same.
+Your life may feel like it’s chaotic, overwhelming, and impossible to navigate, but God’s truth reminds you that He is the same.
 According to Hebrews 13:8, God has been the same since before the world began.
 He is still the same and will remain the same.
+He will continue to take good care of you, even if you’re going through a hard season.

-When we’re drowning in the day-to-day and feeling like we are such a failure, we need to re-focus our perspective.
+When you’re drowning in the day-to-day and feeling like you are such a failure, you need to re-focus your perspective.
 Remember the big picture.
-We are raising another generation of Christ-followers.
-Everything we do matters, and we need to do it all for the glory of God (1 Corinthians 10:31).
+You are raising another generation of Christ-followers.
+Everything you do matters, and you need to do it all for the glory of God (1 Corinthians 10:31).
+Yes, you will make mistakes, but put in the hard work of keeping that right perspective.

 We certainly don’t want to fail, but we do.
 That’s why you’re reading this.
-We’re all sinners, and when we repent of our sin and ask for forgiveness from God, we also need to ask for our children’s forgiveness.
-As we do this, we are modeling how as Christians we go from sin to repentance and forgiveness.
+We’re all sinners, and when you repent of your sins and ask for forgiveness from God, you also need to ask for your children’s forgiveness.
+As you do this, you are modeling repentance and forgiveness.
+As your children grow, they will notice the different things you do to practice what you preach.

 Our current culture has a different view of motherhood than we should have as followers of Christ.
 Memes abound with around-the-clock coffee and “Is it Wine-thirty?”
-However, God has a different view and a different goal for us.
-We aren’t to conform to the world’s patterns, but instead, we are to fix our minds on Christ.
-He will change us from the inside out.
+However, God has a different view and a different goal for us as moms.
+You aren’t to conform to the world’s patterns, but instead, you are to fix your mind on Christ.
+This is a good way for Him to change you from the inside out.

 “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 Romans 12:2

-Just because you had a bad day doesn’t make you a bad parent.
+Just because you had a bad day doesn’t make you the worst mom.
+It only means that you had a hard time that particular day.
 Motherhood is so hard.
-It requires much of ourselves.
-We are models of Christ to our children, and we are responsible for raising them for the Lord.
-When we think of all we are to do and are responsible for, it is overwhelming!
-However, remember that God, the same God who raised Jesus from the dead, has already equipped us to do what He has called us to (Hebrews 13:20,21).
+You want to be the best parent, but it requires so much of yourself.
+Remember that we are models of Christ to our children, and we are responsible for raising them for the Lord.
+When you think of all you are to do and are responsible for, it is overwhelming!
+However, at the end of the day, remember that God, the same God who raised Jesus from the dead, has already equipped you to do what He has called you to (Hebrews 13:20,21).

 Put Truth into Practice

-We’ve discussed that you are being lied to by Satan and that you need to combat those lies with truth.
-You have learned different ways to do that, and been reminded to keep an eternal perspective.
-Now, realize that feeling like a failure as a mom is a lie that you need to combat with God’s truth.
-What other lies about yourself do you tend to believe?
-Which verse are you going to go write down?
-Please comment below.
+Today I discussed that you are being lied to by Satan and that you need to combat those lies with truth.
+I have pointed you in the right direction with different ways to do that and reminded you to keep an eternal perspective.
+Now, realize that feeling like a failure as a mom is a lie, and that you have God’s grace covering your failures.

 You may also find these posts helpful: